MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-directory-file-acl-python.md

 ## Connect to the account

-To use the snippets in this article, you'll need to create a **DataLakeServiceClient** instance that represents the storage account.
+To use the snippets in this article, you'll need to create a [DataLakeServiceClient](/python/api/azure-storage-file-datalake/azure.storage.filedatalake.datalakeserviceclient) instance that represents the storage account.

 ### Connect by using an account key

-This is the easiest way to connect to an account.
+Using an account key is the easiest way to connect to an account.

 This example creates a **DataLakeServiceClient** instance by using an account key.